djl/vcprompt/README.markdown

   The path on which to run `vcprompt`.
 Defaults to the current directory.

+* `-n, --no-newline`

+  Do not print a trailing newline character.

 * `-s, --systems`

   Prints all available version control systems to standard out.